FukkitMC/CraftFukkit/README.md

 # Contributing
 Fukkit is GPLv3 because craftbukkit is GPL

+Don't worry about the quality of your mixins, after all of the patches are ported, I'll go back and refine all of them, the first and for most priority is making it all work

 # Mixin
 - all mixin methods must be prefixed with "fukkit_"
 - if 1 injector replaces multiple lines of patches at once, it must be commented with "X birds with 1 stone", or something similar